Mission & Vision

 We understand how information ecosystems work, and combine technical, experimental, and social science skills.

-If you have experience tackling any of these issues on behalf of a technology platform, you’re probably an Integrity worker
+If you have experience tackling any of these issues on behalf of a technology platform, you’re probably an Integrity worker:

 • Ethical Design